No current event for this Program

 1. Supporting women’s religious and spiritual leadership, dignity, and equality within the world’s wisdom traditions

-Program Call: We invite religious and spiritual leaders to share their vision and wisdom for all women seeking greater voice and authority within their traditions including: breaking the “stain-glass ceiling”, overcoming patriarchal bias in attitudes and practice, mentorship and networking, and building coalitions for change.
+Program Call: We invited religious and spiritual leaders to share their vision and wisdom for all women seeking greater voice and authority within their traditions including: breaking the “stain-glass ceiling”, overcoming patriarchal bias in attitudes and practice, mentorship and networking, and building coalitions for change.

 2. Empowering Women’s creative ritual and artistic religious and spiritual expression